Sevvur

 Sevvur is a small village in Sivagangai district in the state of Tamil Nadu.
 It is a Chettinad / Nagarathar village of "Mela Vattagai" group.

 It is a semi arid place.
-There is a temple named roat Perumal koil.
+There is a temple named Roat Perumal Koil.
 Rottu Perumal Kovil very famous for Purattasi Saturdays.

-It comprises three roads.
-The main street is known as the shivan koil street as it has a shivan koil.
+It has three roads.
+The main street is known as the Shivan Koil street as it has a Shivan koil.

 There is Subbiah Kovil in the small Medu near the school.